Responsible AI in Protein Science

 Community Values, Principles, and Commitments

 Signatories from the developer community include IPD director David Baker, who was awarded the 2024 Nobel Prize in Chemistry for computational protein design.
+We invite all senior researchers in the field to join this international, scientist-led effort.
+Learn more at responsiblebiodesign.ai.

 AI-driven protein design can significantly accelerate the development of vaccines, therapeutics, and diagnostics, thereby improving preparedness and response to infectious diseases.
-IPD executive director Lynda Stuart, Microsoft’s Chief Scientific Officer Eric Horvitz, and former BARDA director Rick Bright explain this opportunity in an article published by the US National Academies of Medicine.
+Lynda Stuart, Microsoft’s Chief Scientific Officer Eric Horvitz, and former BARDA director Rick Bright explain this opportunity in an article published by the US National Academies of Medicine.

 SKYCovione manufacturing facility in South Korea.
 Image: SK bioscience